amirbaharvand66/lvi_hybrid_composite/readme.md

 - f1..f2: fiber 1..fiber 3 used in a composite

 ## Cite
 Amir Baharvand, Julie J.E.
-Teuwen, Roberto Lopez-Anido, Amrit Shankar Verma, *[A Review of Interlayer Hybrid Fiber Composites for Wind Turbine Blades with Emphasis on Impact Loads: Damage Tolerance and Alternatives to Glass Composite]()*.
+Teuwen, Amrit Shankar Verma, *[A Review of Interlayer Hybrid Fiber Composites for Wind Turbine Blades with Emphasis on Impact Loads: Damage Tolerance and Alternatives to Glass Composite]()*.